A rural part of the province

 Go back in time in rural Alicante

-Every little village always seems to have its own impressive church and traditional Spanish square where the elderly sit on their chairs and discuss the world.
+Every little village around Costa Blanca always seems to have its own impressive church and traditional Spanish square where the elderly sit on their chairs and discuss the world.
 Many of these small towns still have traditional butchers and bakers.
 They have resisted the modern-day supermarkets and continue making their own local sausages and pastries baked in wood-burning ovens.
 These towns keep traditional hours as if they go to sleep at midday before opening again late afternoon.

+There are many things to do and places to visit to discover, for those who are a little active.
 One of the icons of the Valencian Community is the famous paella.
 Almost every town has its own variations based on the local ingredients that are available.
 The most important ingredient, the special Bomba rice, is produced at the Pego-Oliva marshes on the edge of Pego town.
 Our blog about the Natural Park Pego-Oliva explains more about this destination.